Holiday Lighting and Winter Décor Ideas for Boston-Area Homes

 Exterior Décor: Visibility and Arrival

 Exterior décor defines first impressions.
 It enhances curb appeal, creates neighborhood presence, and welcomes guests before they step inside.
+For many homes, exterior lighting and greenery are the most visible parts of the seasonal display.

 Interior Décor: Warmth and Personal Expression